Hugh1996/caesars-challenge-pp2/README.md

   - All buttons have a white background.
 White was chosen due to its clean aesthethic while ensuring they stand out against the red background and black text, to maintain readability.

-  - Each button has a hover effect to transform from white into into Roman imperial purple.
+  - Each button has a hover effect to transform from white into Roman imperial purple.
 This continues with the theme of historical accuracy throughout the site.
-It also helps to reinforce the interacivity of the bottons.
+The cursor also changes to a sword when hovering over the button.
+These both help to reinforce the interacivity of the bottons.

 - ### Typography